We Are Here to Protect the Animals

 Animal Care and Control Division does not have the authority to provide services

-in Garden City or outside of Ada County.
+inside city limits of Garden City, Star or outside of Ada County.
 If you are

 outside our service area, please contact your local animal control officer,